The Weight of a Police Report in Property Disputes (Challenging Police Reports in Land Grabbing Cases)

 The integrity of a state’s governance is often measured by how it protects the property rights of its most vulnerable citizens.
 In Uttar Pradesh, while the government has publicly declared a “zero-tolerance” policy against the land mafia, the reality on the ground in districts like Mirzapur suggests a troubling disconnect.
 A recent series of grievances filed by Shivam Gupta on behalf of victims Anarkali Devi and Raj Kumar Gupta highlights a pattern of alleged police collusion, arbitrary reporting, and the systemic harassment of legitimate landholders.

 1. The Discrepancy in Police Narrative: Who Ties the Cow?
+(Challenging Police Reports in Land Grabbing Cases)

 One of the most glaring issues in this case is the shifting narrative provided by the Mirzapur Police.
-In legal and administrative inquiries, consistency is the hallmark of truth.
+In legal and administrative enquiries, consistency is the hallmark of truth.
 However, the reports submitted by the Additional Superintendent of Police (ASP) Mirzapur show a startling lack of it.

-• The Initial Report: Originally, the police identified one Kanhaiya Lal (a son-in-law living with his father-in-law) as the individual encroaching on the land by erecting a temporary cottage and tying cattle.
+- The Initial Report: Originally, the police identified one Kanhaiya Lal (a son-in-law living with his father-in-law) as the individual encroaching on the land by erecting a temporary cottage and tying cattle.

-• The ASP’s Revised Stance: Later, the ASP’s report shifted the blame to Dinesh Kumar (alias Deenu), the son of Rama Sankar Patel, even misidentifying him as “Deepu” in official records.
+- The ASP’s Revised Stance: Later, the ASP’s report shifted the blame to Dinesh Kumar (alias Deenu), the son of Rama Sankar Patel, even misidentifying him as “Deepu” in official records.

 When the identity of the alleged encroacher changes between reports, it raises a fundamental question: Is the investigation based on site-level facts or on a rotating script designed to confuse the complainant?